xFN10x/bedrockR/README.md

 Building a JAR can be done with one command.

-(Make sure you are cd'ed into the source code directory)
+(Make sure you are cd'd into the source code directory)

 - Run the command;